akhil683/Whose_Portfolio/src/blogposts/how-i-switched-from-vscode-to-neovim.md

 ---
 id: 1,
-title: "How I Switched from VSCode to Neovim ?"
+title: "How I Switched from VS Code to Neovim ?"
 description: "I will share my experience of switching from VSCode to Neovim."
 link: "how-i-switched-from-vscode-to-neovim"
-date: "2023-03-14"
+date: "21 Jun, 2024"
 ---

 ![Neovim Setup](https://raw.githubusercontent.com/akhil683/Whose_Portfolio/main/src/assets/blogs/neovim.png)
 When I first started coding, **Visual Studio Code (VSCode)** was my editor of choice.
 It's widely regarded as the industry standard, and I was more than satisfied with its performance, especially on my new laptop.
 I didn’t feel it lacked anything crucial, and its speed was adequate for my needs.
 At that time, my focus was on improving my typing speed,